 What 3D-SHOT does

-The potential of the device is incredible, especially in the medical field: stimulating sight in the blind and hearing in the deaf, bringing some sensations back to people with damaged peripheral nerves and helping to control robotic limbs even better.
+The potential of the device is incredible, especially in the medical field: to stimulate sight in the blind and hearing in the deaf, bring some sensations back to people with damaged peripheral nerves and help control robotic limbs even better.

-“Reading and writing neural pathways is a bit like speaking to the brain with its language, and making it interpret messages much better.
-This will one day lead us to develop technologies that can also enhance our senses or add new ones ".
+“Reading and writing neural pathways is a bit like talking to the brain with its language, and making it interpret the messages much better.
+This will lead us one day to develop technologies that can also enhance our senses or add new ones ".

 The current stage of the research is the 3D Shot prototype test on the visual, tactile and motor areas of the brain of mice.

-The next step is to train the mice so that we can observe the change in behavior due to stimulation: behavioral observation is the only possible method, also because you cannot directly ask the mouse to tell you what that race on the wheel is NOT doing in reality, but whose sensation you have transmitted to your brain.
+The next step is to train the mice so that they can observe the behavior change due to the stimulation: behavioral observation is the only possible method, also because you cannot directly ask the mouse to tell you what that race on the wheel is like that it is NOT doing in reality, but the sensation of which you have transmitted to it in the brain.

 It will then be necessary to set the precision of the device to act on specific areas of the brain by stimulating precise sensations, and miniaturize the components to get to insert the 3D Shot in a backpack (today it practically occupies almost an entire room).

-The next step is human tests, until one day to live fantastic experiences totally induced in our brain by advanced technology.
-Maybe it's happening already and we don't know, Elon Musk and the scientists who believe we are living in a simulation or an entire "holographic" universe would say.
+The next step is human testing, until one day to live fantastic experiences totally induced in our brain by advanced technology.
+Maybe it's already happening and we don't know, Elon Musk and scientists who believe we are living in a simulation or a whole "holographic" universe would say.